 Gross receipts tax is paid by both electric distribution companies and electric generation suppliers on the basis of the company's or the supplier's gross receipts from the sale of electric generation supply within the Commonwealth of Pennsylvania.
 Electric distribution companies and electric generation suppliers include the GRT as part of the cost of electric generation supply.

-For example, if an electric distribution company or electric generation supplier charges a customer $100 per month for electric generation supply, application of the 5.90% GRT rate results in an electric generation supply charge of $105.90.
+For example, if an electric distribution company or electric generation supplier charges a customer $100 per month for electric generation supply, application of the 5.90 percent GRT rate results in an electric generation supply charge of $105.90.
 Because the electric distribution company or electric generation supplier owes GRT to Pennsylvania on the basis of total gross receipts in the amount of $105.90, it must apply a gross-up factor to the base price of $100.
-Application of this gross-up factor results in a GRT liability of 6.27%.
+Application of this gross-up factor results in a GRT liability of 6.27 percent.
 To recover this full amount from consumers, electric distribution companies or electric generation suppliers must collect $106.27 for electric generation supply.